Supported Hardware Configurations Standard

 Fee-Based Support Standards

-3. The fee will be charged if a machine must be imaged, repaired, or for other purposes checked into OIT’s Desktop Support Team workbench.
+• The fee will be charged each time a machine must be imaged, repaired, or for other purposes checked into OIT’s Desktop Support Team workbench.

-1. The fleet support fee is $75 per hour, with a minimum of five hours, or $375.
-In addition, an annual maintenance fee of $120 per year will be billed until the computer reaches its end of life, and no longer receives firmware or OS security updates.
+• The fleet support fee is $75 per hour, with a minimum of five hours, or $375.
+In addition, an annual maintenance fee of $120 per year will be billed for five years.

 Related Policy, Procedures, and Information